Homebrew/homebrew-cask/doc/hacking.md

 #### Mind the test suite!

-If you're making changes - please write some tests for them!
+If you’re making changes - please write some tests for them!
 Install dependencies and run the whole test suite with:

 ```bash